Wedvich/knockout.macros/README.md

 Example usage
 -------------

+The macros can be enabled by calling `ko.computedMacros.enable()`, after which they can be accessed directly through the `ko.computed` object.
+To avoid conflicts you can also pass `true` as an argument to the `ko.computedMacros.enable()` function.
+The macros will then be accessible through the `ko.computedMacros` object instead, leaving `ko.computed` untouched.

-Here's a plain way of creating a logical *and* computed, which is true when both of its inputs also evaluate to true:
+Here's a plain way of creating a logical **and** computed, which is true when both of its inputs evaluate to true:

     var Model = function () {
         this.boolA = ko.observable( false );